aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 7. *What does this conversation reveal about Romeo's state of mind?*

 Romeo uses a lot of euphemisms (Oxford Languages: a mild or indirect word or expression substituted for one considered to be too harsh or blunt when referring to something unpleasant or embarrassing).
 These euphemisms can reveal some of his state of mind.
-Still need help? look for key words such as I, or she to show his state of mind.
+Still need help?
+Look for keywords such as I, or she to show his state of mind.

 *What is an Oxymoron?*